MURRAY ARTS REGIONAL SNAPSHOT 2017

-The Murray region covers an area of 17,755 square kilometres and sits on the state border between NSW and Victoria located on a major highway between Sydney and Melbourne.
-It has a population of approximately 130,020.
+The Murray region covers an area of 21,111 square kilometres and sits on the state border between Southern Riverina NSW and North East Victoria, located along the Hume highway between Sydney and Melbourne.
+It has a population of approximately 140,076 people.

-This region is divided by the Murray River and has a strong history of Aboriginal ownership and European settlement centred on trade (wool, wine, and wheat), industry, migration (Bonegilla Migrant Centre received and resettled over 300,000 migrants from 1947–1971), farming and gold.
+This region is divided by the Murray River and has a strong history of Aboriginal ownership, with connections to the following Aboriginal Nations of Waveroo, Minjambuta, Dhudhoroa, Bpangerang, Yorta Yorta, Jethi Yaithmathang and Wiradjuri.
+European settlement centred on trade (wool, wine, and wheat) farming, mining (gold) and migration.
+The Bonegilla Migrant Centre received and resettled over 300,000 migrants from 1947–1971.

 The main employers in the area are healthcare and social assistance, manufacturing, construction, retail trade, accommodation and food services, public administration, education and training.

 Murray Arts services three NSW LGAs and three Victorian LGAs:

 - Albury City – 53,832 pop. (major centre)